 Weighing and measuring equipment used by businesses needs to be accurate, and in most areas it is a legal requirement for apparatus to be verified before it is put into use and periodically afterwards.
 For more information on getting your equipment verified see Trade equipment verification.

-Weighbridges that are open to the public operate across Devon and Somerset, but they need to be regularly tested for accuracy and the person conducting the weighings must hold a Public Weighbridge Operator Certificate.
+Weighbridges that are open to the public operate across Devon, Somerset and Torbay, but they need to be regularly tested for accuracy and the person conducting the weighings must hold a Public Weighbridge Operator Certificate.
 Find more information, as well as the location of your nearest public weighbridge at Public weighbridges.